KapitalWise/kw_sc_api_docs/_api/users_add.md

     content: Is this user board member of a public listed company

 content_markdown: |-
-  The book will automatically be added to your reading list {: .success}
+  The user will automatically be added and enabled
+  {: .success}

-  Adds a book to your collection.
+  Adds a user to your collection.
 left_code_blocks:
   - code_block: |-
       $.post("http://api.kapitalwise.com/users/", {